Codecademy/docs/content/javascript/concepts/dates/terms/getUTCMonth/getUTCMonth.md

 ---
 Title: '.getUTCMonth()'
-Description: 'This method returns the month of the specified date according to the UTC zone (0 for January through 11 for December).'
+Description: 'Returns the month of the specified date according to the UTC zone (0 for January through 11 for December).'
 Subjects:
   - 'Web Development'
   - 'Computer Science'